 No.

-Just as we rinse chicken and cook it to an internal temperature of 165º F in order to make sure it’s safe to eat, we can make sure our microgreens won't make us sick!.
+Just as we rinse chicken and cook it to an internal temperature of 165 degrees F to ensure it’s safe to eat, we can ensure our microgreens won’t make us sick!

-Keep in mind that most store bought fruits and veggies can come into contact with harmful germs, chemicals such as fungicides, and insect repellent –– so microgreens aren't unique in this respect.
+Remember that most store-bought fruits and veggies can come into contact with harmful germs, chemicals such as fungicides, and insect repellent –– so microgreens aren’t unique to possible fresh food issues.

 Growing microgreens at home eliminates the worry of how they were grown.

-Washing your microgreens under clean, running water as the CDC recommends is the best way to clean them.
-It is also a good idea to cook them completely in order to kill off any harmful bacteria or fungi that washing might miss.
+As the CDC recommends, washing your microgreens under clean, running water is the best way to clean them.
+It is also a good idea to cook them entirely to kill off any harmful bacteria or fungi that washing might miss.

 How Can I Prepare Microgreens?